Skip to Content

 Because jasper consists of several SiO2 minerals and contains many inclusions, scientists debate whether jasper is a mineral or a rock.

-However, here we need to clarify one important thing – the mineralogical term “jasper” and the trade name “jasper” differ.
+However, here, we must clarify one important thing – the mineralogical term “jasper” and the trade name “jasper” differ.

 The fact is that there are rocks that are identical in appearance and physical properties to jaspers but have a slightly different chemical composition.
 From a mineralogical point of view, this is distinguished as follows:

-All of them are characterized by common properties such as vibrant coloration, aesthetically appealing textural patterns, high hardness (no less than six on the Mohs scale), micro-cryptocrystalline structure, density, opacity, and the ability to be worked and polished to a mirror finish.
-Chemical composition nuances are not taken into consideration.
+All of them have some things in common, like bright colors, interesting designs on the surface, high hardness (at least six on the Mohs scale), a micro-cryptocrystalline structure, density, opacity, and the ability to be worked and polished to a mirror finish.
+Small differences in the chemical makeup are not taken into account.

 BTW: If you are looking for the best UV light for rockhounding, find out my picks below (Amazon links):